 Question: How do I know if Dr. Daley is the right psychologist for me?

-Answer: There are many factors to consider, and, frankly, you are not going to know if the “fit” is right for many session.
 There are some issues you should consider.
 1) Do you care about whether you see a male or female therapist?
-2) Do you care about age (Dr. Daley is in his 60’s)?
-3) Do you care about the approach your therapist uses in therapy?
-Dr. Daley’s approach is better thought of as “solution-focused” than “depth focused.”
+2) Do you care about your therapist’s “seasoning” (Dr. Daley has been in practice for over 40 years)?
+3) Do you care about the approach your therapist uses in therapy (Dr. Daley’s approach is better thought of as “solution-focused” than “depth focused”)?
 In truth, though, while you can gain a great deal of information about the “fit” between you and a therapist, the issue of “fit” has more to do with how hard you dig in and work at your issues than anything to do with the “match” with Dr. Daley’s style.
 Make the trial appointment, and see how the “fit” feels, but in the end, you are going to have to work hard in therapy to gain anything, no matter which therapist you choose.

 Question: What is a therapy session like?
 What can I expect during sessions with Dr. Daley?